برجاء الإنتظار ...

 • Eradication of Helicobacter pylori (H. pylori) concurrently given with appropriate antibiotic therapy for treatment of H.pylori-associated ulcers

-• Treatment of NSAID-associated benign gastric and duodenal ulcers in patients requiring continued NSAID treatment
+• Treatment of non-steroidal anti-inflammatory drug (NSAID)-associated benign gastric and duodenal ulcers in patients requiring continued NSAID treatment

 • Prophylaxis of NSAID-associated gastric ulcers and duodenal ulcers in patients at risk (see section 4.2) requiring continued therapy